 The best people to inform about your surgery are your immediate support group.
 These people love you and want the best for you, no matter what.

 Having at least one close person to share your experience with can make all the difference.
 You may find that spilling the beans about your procedure delivers abject relief.

-While you may be nervous to tell others, you’ll find that those who want what’s best will always back your decision if you’re passionate enough about it.
+While you may be nervous to tell others, you’ll find that those who want what’s best will always back your decision if you’re passionate about it.

 Don’t Let Anyone Talk You Out of Your Decision

-You can give individuals like this a science lesson about hormones and the effects weight loss surgeries have on the body, or you can agree to disagree, then walk away.
+You can give individuals like this a science lesson about hormones and the effects weight loss surgeries have on the body, or you can agree to disagree, and then walk away.

 Once again, weight loss surgery is between you and your doctor.
-You are encouraged to engage in your own research and ask your bariatric surgeon plenty of questions.
+You are encouraged to engage in your research and ask your bariatric surgeon plenty of questions.

 If anyone tries talking you out of surgery after you’ve done all that work, it’ll be much easier to tell them to enjoy their day and turn the other cheek than to engage them in the first place.